This or That: Choose your fall adventures

 But what better place to wish upon a star than at a West Virginia state park or forest?
 These parks offer boundless natural beauty, even long after the sun sets and the moon rises high over the Appalachian hills.
 Deep in the remote mountains of Pocahontas County, Watoga is Dark Sky certified!

-Although it is not a Dark Sky certified park, Cass Scenic Railroad, located near the National Radio Quiet Zone and Green Bank Observatory, is perfect for taking in stars from every angle.
+Cass Scenic Railroad, located near the National Radio Quiet Zone and Green Bank Observatory, is also perfect for taking in stars from every angle.
 And Blackwater Falls may be best known for its magnificent waterfalls and winter sports, but one of its standout attributes is only visible at night—its stars.

 Reserve lodging now and get ready for the Almost Heaven fall adventure of a lifetime!